EricGebhart/flickr-fetcher/README.md

  The fetcher will be told which sizes need to be created, either on the CLI or by the server when the server requests a new fetch.

- The fetcher can work in one of two modes.
+ The fetcher should be able to work in one of two modes.
 By request or in a continuous polling mode.

- It is possible, that the fetcher could use a channel and threads to retrieve the original images and write them to the local path.
+ It is possible, that the fetcher could use a channel and go-loop to retrieve the original images and write them to the local path.
 But that might not be nice etiquete for Flickr.
-If it does use a channel for the goal of spawning multiple fetching threads, it should also have a secondary channel *stop* so that the component can be shutdown gracefully.
+If it does use a go-loop for the goal of spawning multiple fetching processes, it should also have a secondary channel *stop* so that the component can be shutdown gracefully.
+ Maybe 8 processes is not so bad...

- Upon successful retrieval and writing of the original image file, the image entry should reflect the local path and the sizes vector should consist of _:original_  ie. `:sizes [:original]` If given on the command line or by the server's request , `:sizes []` may also have other entries.
-These records should then be written as edn files to the systems work directory.
-And the worker component should be asked to do work if it is not running as a micro service.
+ Upon successful retrieval and writing of the original image file, the image entry should reflect the local path of the image and the sizes vector should consist of _:original_
+ ie. `:sizes [:original]` If given on the command line or by the server's request , `:sizes []` may also have other entries.
+These metadata records should then be given to the queue component for the worker to create the resized images.

- It would also be possible to put them in a channel for the worker to recieve.
-Which is pretty nice, The server could even use the same channel to ask for more sizes.

- But channels imply that they are related components in the same executable.
- So maybe not at this time.
-The file system is simple and allows for separate services.
-Filesystem folders are simple and it would be easy to replace them with a durable queue later.
+### Queue

+   A factual durable queue component.
+   Although it is not complicated, [A pre-built component can be found here](http://github.com/danielsz/system)

+### Database

+I am not sure that managing both the metadata files and the image files should be the responsibility of this component.
+But at least now, this makes some sense and it is simple enough.

+When giving an image to save,
+the database component should write the image to it's _local-path_ in the _images-path_ The image should use a filename like so. _<image-id>.original.<format-ext>_

+A file based database of image metadata files.
+I simple component which can take image meta data files for storage and give the most recent image metadata entries in response to a request.

+Something that might be fun would be to load the metadata files into a datascript db at component initialization.
+That could provide some fun things to play with.

+Optionally I suppose we could give it the responsibility of returning images when asked for.

+ The final database folder should consist of edn files named after the image id.
+All images will resized in an images _local-path_.
+Image names should be of the format _<id>.<size>.<format>_

+ The resulting meta data record should be written to the applications _image-db_ folder as indicated by the CLI option `database-path`.
+This is a point of future improvement either by replacement with a real DB or sub-division of folders by some date interval.

+A request for recent images should result in the last 100 images in the database. this is the same default as Flickr.
+Flickr has a maximum of 500 images which is also probably a good limit.

 ### Worker

  By the time we get here, we have the original image in it's folder and a nice metadata record about the image.

+ If the worker should probably just be a go-loop which takes from the queue component.
+It is probably sufficient to call a function for each image which then does a pmap to get the resized images.
+I would keep these pure. and then write the images and update the metadata record and write it to the database all in the same function, to isolate the side effects and improve testability.

- If the worker is running in a polling fashion, it should start, on compnonent start, a thread which watches a channel for requests and another channel for a *stop* for graceful shutdown.
+ Like the fetcher in polling mode, the worker will need a channel for a *stop* signal to enable a graceful shutdown.

- But that all depends on how it is decided to do the plumbing here.
-It may only need the channel for a graceful stop if all it does is watch the work folder/queue.

- This component only needs to create more images sizes as requested by the image meta data records in the application's work directory.
+ This component only needs to create more images sizes as requested by the metadata entries in the queue component.
- If the resizes vector in an image metadata file is empty there is nothing to do but write the metadata file to the database directory, and remove it from the work directory.
+ If the resizes vector in an image metadata file is empty there is nothing to do but write the metadata file to the database directory.

- If running as a micro-service it should continually look in the application's work folder to see if there is any work to be done.

- It should also be possible to tell the component to look for work.

- It should load the work records and place them on a channel for multiple resizing threads to access.
-Each of these threads may spawn additional resizing threads as needed.
-The return will be a image meta data record with updated sizes and resizes entries and the side effect is that those images will now reside in the image's _local-path_ folder inside the _images-path_ folder as specified by the CLI.
- Image names should be of the format _<id>.<size>.<format>_

- The worker will put the records on a channel and spawn multiple threads as needed to create the new resized images.
-The labeled sizes corresponding to the following.
+ On error, the worker should do the appropriate things in signaling the queue that the job failed for that entry.

+ In addition to arbitrary `[height width]` Possible resize values are the following.
  `:thumbnail = (150x150), :small = (1/4) :medium = (1/2) and :large = (3/4)`.
  Each of these images should be written to the image's local path folder.

- The image's meta data record should be updated with the new sizes and if all is successful the _resizes_ vector will be empty.
+ Before sending the metadata entry to the database component, the image's meta data record should be updated with the new sizes and if all is successful the _resizes_ vector will be empty.

- A secondary *stop* channel should be used for graceful shutdown of the worker component.

- The resulting meta data record should be written to the applications _image-db_ folder as indicated by the CLI option `database-path`.
-This is a point of future improvement either by replacement with a real DB or sub-division of folders by some date interval.

 ### Server

- This component can work independently of the other two, simply by loading the meta data records and providing an interface to the images.

 This is pretty simple really.
 Use compojure-api and spec to create a nice endpoint with a nice swagger api document.
 The server should show the most recent images in the images directory.
-The server can get the image metadata files from the database folder and then do what it wishes.
+The server can get the image metadata entries from database component and then do what it wishes.
-Sort, filter, display, etc.

 Options to the end point are count and size.
 The possible sizes are thumbnail, small, medium, large, original or an arbitrary [height width].
-if no quantity or size was given the server would simply get the last 100 metadata records from the database folder.
-100 is the same default as Flickr.
-Flickr has a maximum of 500 images which is also probably a good limit.
+if no quantity or size was given the server would simply get the last 100 metadata records from the database component.

 It might be nice to render the meta data along with the images so that the links can be followed to the photographer among other things.